maoberlehner/markus-oberlehner-net/content/blog/reusing-logic-with-renderless-vue-frame-components.md

 The renderless component pattern makes it very easy to build reusable chunks of logic which, because they are regular components, feel very Vue-ish.
 If you don’t already use Frame Components in your codebase, I very much recommend you to search for opportunities to refactor your code using this pattern.

-This was part two of my series about Advanced Vue.js Project Structure.
+This was part two of my series about Advanced Vue.js Application Architecture.
 In the next article we'll take a closer look at how we can combine the [UI Componets we’ve built in the first article](/blog/multi-export-vue-single-file-ui-components/) with the Frame Components of this article to build an application featuring a product listing and an article listing.
 Furthermore, we'll explore how to structure our application and how the testability of our application is affected by the way we compose our components.

 ## References